patrickdupre/mocodo_js/README.md

 ![](https://www.st2msi.net/img/mocodo_js.svg)

-Mocodo is a software to help teach and design relational databases (https://github.com/laowantong/mocodo).
+Mocodo is a software created to help teaching and designing relational databases (https://github.com/laowantong/mocodo).
 (This tool works according to a part of the principles of the "Merise" method : https://en.wikipedia.org/wiki/Merise)

 Mocodo{.js} uses the formalism of mocodo (same textual description) to construct the MCD (conceptual data model).
 With Mocodo{.js}, the client browser is working, not the server.